spudly/config-config/README.md

   - [x] lint-staged / prettier (if --prettier passed)
   - [x] jest (if --jest passed)
   - [x] github action (lint, test, semantic-release)
-  - [x] accept an --all option to configure everything
   - [ ] LICENSE file
   - [ ] CONTRIBUTING file
   - [ ] README file
   - [x] CHANGELOG file (handled by semantic-release)
-  - [ ] add something to precommit to ensure package.json keys are sorted
+  - [x] add something to precommit to ensure package.json keys are sorted
-  - [ ] validate commit message on precommit (https://commitlint.js.org/)
+  - [x] validate commit message on precommit (https://commitlint.js.org/)
+  - [ ] refactor into one file, since some are difficult to separate
+  - [ ] make all options default to true